 - who owns the week-1, week-2, and week-4 side-effect check-in

-Small details, real impact.
-Daily-injection adherence lives in exactly these seams — a click on the dial that doesn't quite confirm, a needle change that takes an extra minute on the bathroom counter at 7 a.m. when you're already running late.
-The month-one drop-off on Saxenda has always been about nausea fatigue as much as sticker price, and that's true in English-language forums too.
+These look like small things.
+They aren't.
+Daily-injection adherence lives in exactly these seams — a click on the dial that doesn't quite confirm, a needle change that eats an extra minute on the bathroom counter at 7 a.m. when you're already late.
+The month-one drop-off on Saxenda has always been about nausea fatigue as much as sticker price, and that holds in English-language forums too.

 The price question, answered honestly

-As of May 2026, there's no public Korean retail number to anchor a generic liraglutide weight-management product.
-Rather than inventing one, here's how the pressure builds.
+As of April 2026, there's no public Korean retail number to anchor a generic liraglutide weight-management product.
+So instead of inventing one, here's how the price pressure actually builds.

 | Axis | What to watch in Korea | Expected effect |